wyatt-js/comp423-course-notes/docs/tutorials/go-setup.md

     * Specifies the Microsoft Go Dev Container base image
     * Installs the official Go VS Code plugin
     * Sets the Go workspace path and enables the Go language server
-    * Ensures Git is available inside the container
     * Initializes a Go module for the project upon container creation

+* Start the dev container by selecting the following option in the VSCode Command Palette:

+`> Dev Containers: Reopen in Container`

 ## Creating a New Project
 * Create a file [name].go in which to write your code